cruicktheo/MeshTestTask/README.md

 The project was created in Unity 2022.3.33f1, and targets the Oculus Quest.
 Development was done using the Quest 3, however it should still run on other Quest devices, however this is untested.
 Also the controller models in the project are the Quest Touch Plus (Quest 3) controllers.

 The project can be build using the Unity build system without any changes.
 Ensure the MeshVisualiser.unity Scene is included in the build scenes.
+A built APK with the latest changes exists in the repo for easy install.

 The following demonstration gifs inclue the OVR profiler overlay to show performance at 90hz.